home-assistant/home-assistant.io/source/_docs/z-wave/controllers.markdown

 You need to have a compatible Z-Wave stick or module installed.
 This needs to be a *static controller*, which most Z-Wave sticks and modules will be.
 If yours is a *bridge* device then it won't work with [OpenZWave](http://openzwave.com/), which is what provides Home Assistant's Z-Wave capabilities.
 The following devices have been confirmed to work:

-- Aeotec Z-Stick Series 5 (see note below)
+- Aeotec Z-Stick Gen5 (see note below)
+- Aeotec Z-Stick 7
 - Everspring USB stick - Gen 5
 - GoControl HUSBZB-1 stick
 - Sigma Designs UZB stick